Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 #8 – Improves Joint Health

-Climbing up the stairs is considered to be a low impact exercise.
-This means that when you’re using the stair climber your feet, shins, and knees suffer less stress than other cardio workouts such as running.
+Climbing up the stairs is considered to be a low-impact exercise.
+This means that when you’re using the stair climber, your feet, shins, and knees suffer less stress than in other cardio workouts, such as running.

 As a result, you can reap all the benefits of the stair climber without having to suffer through knee issues, shin splints, or other joint problems that occur from exercise.
 Using knee compression sleeves is an ideal way to help alleviate some of those knee pain symptoms, as well as provide additional support for your joints.